dominik-pichler/Review_me_if_you_can/README.md

 ## 1.2 Background
 In the hotel/STR business, a common SaaS Stack is the combination of [Kross Booking](https://www.krossbooking.com/en) that provides PMS + Channel Manager + Booking Engine in one solution, in combination with [TimeTac](https://www.timetac.com/en/) that allows for smart time tracking of all internal (cleaning) processes.
-While the above is great for managing daily operations, the amount of data insight that can be extracted out of the box is pretty limited and.
+While the above is great for managing daily operations, the amount of data insight that can be extracted out of the box is pretty limited and
-Hence, business owners of certain scales that use the SaaS stack described above are left with high amounts of manual analytical effort with still limited insights
+Hence, business owners of certain scales that use the SaaS stack described above are left with high amounts of manual analytical effort with still limited insights.
 Therefore, this project tries to reduce the amount of manual effort needed, as well as to increase the quality of insight possible.

 # 2. Data Source
-This data that has been used to construct the KG has been  derived (as depicted later on in the architecture section) from two APIs:
+In order to achieve the previously defined objectives, the following data has been used to construct a Knowledgegraph (based on an ontology, depicted later on in the architecture section) from two APIs:

 ## 2.1 Raw Data
 ### 2.1.1 Kross Booking
-A plattform that works as booking engine for the management of hotels/appartements.
-In this case, it is used to manage all bookings (and everything related) across all appartements/hotels.
+As mentioned before, this is a plattform that works as booking engine for the management of hotels/appartements.
+In this context, it is used to oversee (and store) all bookings and related activities across all properties.
 The stored data about the bookings can be fetched via a REST-API following the OpenAPI Standard.
 ### 2.1.2 TimeTac
 A plattform that allows to track process times of (cleaning) people.
-In this case, it is used to track and access data about who has cleaned which apartment, when and for how long.
+In this instance, it is utilized to track and access data regarding who cleaned each apartment, along with the timing and duration of the cleaning.
 The stored data about cleaning durations can be fetched via a REST-API following the OpenAPI Standard

 ## 2.2 Additionally derived Data
-   In addition, the collected reviews (via Kross Booking) are automatically translated and pre-evaluated with a sentiment model.
+   In addition, the collected reviews (via *Kross Booking*) are automatically translated and pre-evaluated with a sentiment model.
 ### 2.2.1 Translation
    As the customers of the appartements can (and have been) writing reviews in more than 150 different languages, I had to start out by translating them to a single language.
    For this purpose, I used the `src/review_process_utils/review_translor.py` script that utilizes the `googleTrans` package to translate all reviews (if possible) to english.